SEARCH OUR CATALOG

 GOD REST YE MERRY GENTLEMAN

-Here's a nifty belated Xmas card created by you know who.
+Here's a nifty belated Xmas card created by you-know-who.
 Given the message, it must date back to 1955, the year of the I.C.A. overseas assignment: COVER / INSIDE / BACK

 THE WAY WE WERE (FOR REAL)